 US Manufacturing Technology Orders, January 2022: The US Manufacturing Technology Orders (USMTO) programme tracks orders in the US market, based on the reports from participants.
 In January 2022, orders for machine tools (despite the title, the published data only covers machine tools) were +33% higher than a year earlier and recorded the strongest start to the year since the survey began.

 The 12-month rolling total to January 2022 increased to just over $6 billion which is +56% higher than in the period to January 2021 and +2% higher than in the 12 months to December 2021.
 The AMT press release points to a shift in the driver of demand away from consumers and towards industrial customers which, they suggest, points to supply chains being returned to the USA.

 All of the 6 regions showed an improvement compared to January 2021; this was led by growth of +74% in the South-East and +60% in the North-Central-East down to single digit positive figures for the North-East (+9%) and the South-Central regions (+8%)

 The release for the parallel survey for cutting tools has not yet been published but when it is you will be able to find it on the link below.

-You can download the press releases for the two surveys from the AMT web-site at www.amtonline.org, with the CTMR release also published on the USCTI web-site at www.uscti.com; alternatively, you can request either or both releases from MTA and we can make sure you get them when they are published each month.
+You can download the press release for the USMTO from the AMT web-site at www.amtonline.org/topic/intelligence or you can request it from MTA and we can make sure you get them when they are published each month.